cppmsg/Sample_Code/README.md

-# SampleCode
+# SampleCode by AlanU - Only.
-Code from the meetup
+Code from the meetup by AlanU - Only.